Bactroban Nasal Ointment

-The following events thought possibly drug-related were reported in less than 1% of adults enrolled in domestic clinical trials: Blepharitis, diarrhea, dry mouth, ear pain, epistaxis, nausea, and rash.
+The following events thought possibly drug-related were reported in less than 1% of adults enrolled in domestic clinical trials: blepharitis, diarrhea, dry mouth, ear pain, epistaxis, nausea, and rash.

-All adequate and well-controlled clinical trials have been performed using Bactroban Nasal Ointment, 2% in 1 arm and the vehicle ointment in the other arm of the study.
+All adequate and well-controlled clinical trials have been performed using Bactroban Nasal Ointment, 2% in 1 arm and the vehicle ointment in the other arm of the trial.
 No adequate and well-controlled safety data are available from direct, head-to-head comparative studies of this product and other products for this indication.

-Following single or repeated intranasal applications of BACTROBAN NASAL to adults, no evidence for systemic absorption of mupirocin was obtained.
+Following single or repeated intranasal applications of BACTROBAN Nasal to adults, no evidence for systemic absorption of mupirocin was obtained.
 Intravenous infusions of 252 mg, as well as single oral doses of 500 mg of mupirocin, have been well tolerated in healthy adult subjects.
-There is no information regarding local overdose of BACTROBAN NASAL or regarding oral ingestion of the nasal ointment formulation.
+There is no information regarding local overdose of BACTROBAN Nasal or regarding oral ingestion of the nasal ointment formulation.

 Bactroban Nasal Ointment Dosage and Administration